wildwoodwaltz/wildwoodwaltz/README.md

 ## How I Became a Developer

 I came from a 10+ year career in the medical field finding that things were just so inefficient.
-Adaptattion to new technologies was very slow.
+Adaptation to new technologies was very slow.
 I was also getting burned out due to dealing with patients and COVID-19.

 In December of 2021 I had finally had enough and put in my notice, signing up for Code Fellows a 6 month long intensive bootcamp.
 Prior to this I had done web development in highschool for around 5 years during the era of CSS2.1.
 I loved doing web development and thought that I could turn this into an actual job.